Manvan33/mx-bulk-vlan-addressing/README.md

 | Site-A | 20 | Guest | 192.168.20.0/24 | 192.168.20.1 |
 | Site-B | 10 | Data | 192.168.30.0/24 | 192.168.30.1 |

+You can create new columns as needed, they will be ignored.
+Don't rename the existing columns.

 ### Validation Rules

 - **Network Name**: Letters, numbers, spaces, and characters: `. @ # _ -`